 The new antennas are all unshrouded for technical reasons.
 However, they have been designed to be as tight as possible and virtually the same width as the main column, to minimise their visual appearance.
 The higher the radio frequency the more signal attenuation there is.
-The higher frequency 5G antennas are unable to operate effectively through the Glass Reinforced Plastic that the shroud is made up of and as such if these antennas were to be shielded then they would not be able to provide the necessary coverage to the target coverage area.
+The higher frequency 5G antennas are unable to operate effectively through the Glass Reinforced Plastic that the shroud is made up of and as such if these antennas were to be covered then they would not be able to provide the necessary coverage to the target coverage area.
 An additional installation would be needed elsewhere within the cell area, leading to the proliferation of masts.

-The operator has compromised on the design and coverage in order to reduce the visual impact of the site whilst enabling all the multi technologies to be supported from this site.
+This is the slimmest design possible which will enable all the multi technologies to be supported from this site.
 If the column and shroud width were to be any slimmer then the technology would not fit in the one column and another radio base station would be required, which would lead to the proliferation of masts contrary to national Government guidance set out in the NPPF and The Code of Practice.
 Similarly, if the column were to be a uniform width throughout then the overall width would have to increase which would appear more visually prominent in the streetscene, than the proposed design.

-The proposed design is more visually sensitive and much easier to assimilate into a streetscene than lattice towers, more traditional monopoles with bulky headframes or more modern streetwork designs that have exposed large antennas.
-These non-stealth designs are preferred by operators as they are structurally capable of hosting more equipment and give greater scope for antenna orientation and are thus more efficient structures.
-However, such designs would appear alien in this location.
+The proposed design is more visually sensitive and much easier to assimilate into a streetscene than lattice towers or more traditional monopoles with bulky headframes.
+These non 'stealth' designs are preferred by operators as they are structurally capable of hosting more equipment and give greater scope for antenna orientation and are thus more efficient structures.
+However, such designs would appear more alien in this location.
 Therefore, the operator has compromised on obtaining maximum coverage in order to better assimilate in to the streetscene.

-The design of the column resembles as closely as possible to other vertical structures within the immediate area such as lighting columns, bollards, road signage and telegraph poles.
+The design of the column resembles as closely as possible to other vertical structures within the immediate area such as lighting columns and road signage.
 These vertical structures will help the proposed installation of this radio base station assimilate with the surrounding area.
+Form does follow function however and this is modern infrastructure for a modern technology.

-The design of the column is a simple, functional, vertical structure which will not appear incongruous within the streetscene.
+The design of the column is a simple, functional, vertical structure which should not appear incongruous within the streetscene.
 The presence of other linear urban structures such as lighting columns will assist with assimilation in the streetscene.
-The column is proposed to be coloured fir green to blend in with the surrounding foliage; however the column can be coloured any other colour the LPA consider appropriate.
+The column is proposed to be coloured grey to match the existing street furniture; however the column can be coloured any other colour the LPA consider appropriate.

 The equipment cabinets are small for telecommunications apparatus and proposed to be coloured grey.
 They have been positioned at the rear of the footway alongside the proposed monopole.
-They will assimilate with the existing statutory undertaker equipment cabinets in this area and along Holmleigh Road.
+They will assimilate with the existing statutory undertaker equipment cabinets in this area.

-It is therefore considered that the proposal before you strikes a good balance between environmental impact and operational considerations.
-The proposed height and design represents the best compromise between the visual impact of the proposal on the surrounding area and meeting the operator's technical requirements for the site.
+It is therefore considered that the proposal before you strikes the best balance between environmental impact and operational considerations.
+The proposed height and design represent the best compromise between the visual impact of the proposal on the surrounding area and meeting the operator's technical requirements for the site.
 Taking all matters into account it is considered that this proposal, to provide the latest 3G and 4G service provision and new 5G coverage providing high quality dense coverage and capacity, would not appear out of place within the streetscene.